animal-tree/Writing-stuff-2/Theories/Cosmogenesis-Myth-2.md

 Everything is hard to imagine, but perhaps can best be understood like qualia — emotion, observation, imagination — but unlike qualia, not constrained to any moment.
 Unlimited, encapsulating all realities.

 Everything includes everything, not just peace and bliss — also suffering, extreme suffering, pain, and torment.
-To escape from that, Everything has to change immediately.
-Even pre-existing the existence of causality, suffering is a teleology in itself.
+To escape from that, Everything has to change.
+Even pre-existing the existence of change, suffering is a teleology in itself.
 And within Everything, is everything, including the ability to not be Everything.

 However, for Everything to choose to be something specific would be a very specific sacrifice, except in one case that requires no necessary loss of Everything's generality: Anything.